BuildACell/engineering/docs/projects/biokernel/index.md

  The prototyping platform to validate modules involves the design of chosen genes encoding the production of biomolecules to perform functions, building and integrating those genetic constructs and reconstituted cytosol, and testing them in a defined background while taking the requisite measurements to inform the next design cycle.

-# How can the biokernel be collaboratively developed?
+# How can the BioKernel be collaboratively developed?

-Once separate groups have made the decision to collaborate, the transaction cost for working together can be minimized through two benchmarks.
+Once separate groups have made the decision to collaborate, the transaction cost for working together can be minimized through two modalities.

 <img class="biokernel-figure" src="/engineering/images/Distribution.png">